syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

 ### Apply Summary Types

-Allow us to specify the required summary type that PivotGrid should use in its summary cells. **"totalsum"** is the default summary type.
+Allow us to specify the required summary type that PivotGrid should use in its summary cells. **"Sum"** is the default summary type.
 Following are the summary types that are supported:

-* totalsum
+* Sum
-* average
+* Average
-* count
+* Count
-* minimum
+* Min
-* maximum
+* Max

 {% highlight html %}